-- (C) For state-owned transportation facilities, level of service 1 2 standards for highways, as prescribed in chapters 47.06 and 47.80 RCW, to gauge the performance of the system.
-3 The purposes of reflecting 4 level of service standards for state highways the in comprehensive plan are to monitor the performance of the system, to 5 evaluate improvement strategies, and to facilitate coordination between 6 7 the county's or city's six-year street, road, or transit program and 8 the office of financial management's ten-year investment program.
-9 concurrency requirements of (b) of this subsection do not apply to 10 transportation facilities and services of statewide significance except for counties consisting of islands whose only connection to the 11 12 mainland are state highways or ferry routes.
-In these island counties, 13 state highways and ferry route capacity must be a factor in meeting the 14 concurrency requirements in (b) of this subsection; - (D) Specific actions and requirements for bringing into compliance locally owned transportation facilities or services that are below an established level of service standard; - (E) Forecasts of traffic for at least ten years based on the adopted land use plan to provide information on the location, timing, and capacity needs of future growth; - (F) Identification of state and local system needs to meet current and future demands.
+- (C) For state-owned transportation facilities, level of service standards for highways, as prescribed in chapters 47.06 and 47.80 RCW, to gauge the performance of the system.
+The purposes of reflecting level of service standards for state highways in the comprehensive plan are to monitor the performance of the system, to evaluate improvement strategies, and to facilitate coordination between the county's or city's six-year street, road, or transit program and the office of financial management's ten-year investment program. concurrency requirements of (b) of this subsection do not apply to transportation facilities and services of statewide significance except for counties consisting of islands whose only connection to the mainland are state highways or ferry routes.
+In these island counties, state highways and ferry route capacity must be a factor in meeting the concurrency requirements in (b) of this subsection; - (D) Specific actions and requirements for bringing into compliance locally owned transportation facilities or services that are below an established level of service standard; - (E) Forecasts of traffic for at least ten years based on the adopted land use plan to provide information on the location, timing, and capacity needs of future growth; - (F) Identification of state and local system needs to meet current and future demands.
 Identified needs on state-owned transportation facilities must be consistent with the statewide multimodal transportation plan required under chapter 47.06 RCW; - (iv) Finance, including: